7 Author Shoutouts – Authors We Love To Recommend

 Anita Brookner

-Anita Brookner was an English author who wore two hats: art historian and novelist.
+An Author Shoutout to Anita Brookner who was an English author who wore two hats: art historian and novelist.
 Born in 1928, Brookner established herself as a scholar of 18th-century French art, even becoming the first woman Slade Professor of Fine Art at Cambridge.
 She published respected works of art criticism alongside her teaching career.
 In the 1980s, Brookner turned to fiction, and her novels found acclaim for their witty observations on life, particularly the experiences of middle-aged women.
 Her 1984 novel Hotel du Lac even won the prestigious Booker Prize.

 Brookner passed away in 2016, leaving behind a legacy of insightful fiction and art commentary.